Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-Here we discuss some of the dynamically interesting systems that are present in the new dataset.
+The most closely spaced pair of new candidates are 2248.01 and 2248.04 in KOI-2248 with a period ratio of 1.065.
+This pair is unlikely to be stable if both these planets are orbiting the same star (due to the separation in terms of Hill radii is likely small; see below).
+The same situation is discussed in Paper 1 for KOI-284, where candidates 284.02 and 284.03 have a period ratio of 1.038.
+In systems such as this, where transits are detected with a low signal-to-noise ratio, we must consider the possibility that some subset of the transits were not detected, or spurious transits were detected, thus the observed period is an alias of the true one.
+We checked aliases at periods 1/4, 1/3, 1/2, 2, 3, and 4 times the nominal period by measuring the depth of the signal at locations implied by those periods.
+For the KOI-2248 system, the signals are consistent with the reported periods, and inconsistent with these possible aliases.

-The closest new pair of new candidates are .01 and .04 in KOI-2248 with a period ratio of 1.065.
-In systems with transits detected at low signal-to-noise ratio, we must consider that some subset of the transits were not detected, or spurious transits were detected, modifying the period of the candidate (an alias).
-We checked aliases at periods 1/4, 1/3, 1/2, 2, 3, and 4 times the nominal period by polynomial-detrending with the transits masked out, then measuring the depth of the signal at locations implied by those periods.
-The signals are consistent with the reported periods for these planets.
-The pair (.01 and .02) would be hard-pressed to remain stable if both these planets are around the same star, the same situation as for KOI-284 (Paper I, \citealt{2012Lissauer}, Bryson et al. in prep; candidates 284.02 and 284.03 have a period ratio of 1.038).
-The likely alternatives are that (a) one or both candidates is actually a blended eclipsing binary, (b) the two are true planets, but orbiting different members of a wide binary star.
-One simple test we can consider is whether the ratio of orbital-velocity normalized transit durations:
+Likely alternative explanations for this system are (a) one or both candidates is actually a blended eclipsing binary or (b) the two are true planets, but orbiting different members of a wide binary star (\citealt{2012Lissauer, 2014Lissauer}).
+Following \cite{2010Steffen}, we can consider the ratio of orbital-velocity normalized transit durations:

-is near unity (where $T_{\rm dur}$ is the transit duration, $P$ is the orbital period)\footnote{ Here and elsewhere, when referring to pairs of planets, we shall use ``1'' and ``2'' to denote the inner and outer planets of that pair respectively, even if there are other planets in the system and the specific pair is not the innermost two.}, in which case it is more likely the planets are orbiting stars of equal density (perhaps the {\it same} star; \citealt{2012Lissauer}).
-For the unstable pairs in KOI-284 and KOI-2248, the value of $\xi$ is $0.96$ and $0.97$ respectively, which does not provide independent evidence of them orbiting different stars.
-However, it suggests that if the planets are orbiting different stars in a physical binary, these two stars likely have similar type and might be resolvable -- this has already been achieved for KOI-284 \citep{2012Lissauer}.
+where $T_{\rm dur}$ is the transit duration and $P$ is the orbital period\footnote{ When referring to pairs of planets, we use ``in'' and ``out'' to denote the inner and outer planets, respectively.}.
+If this quantity is near unity, it implies that the planets are orbiting stars of roughly equal density (perhaps the {\it same} star; \citealt{2012Lissauer}).
+For the unstable pairs in KOI-284 and KOI-2248, the value of $\xi$ is $0.96$ and $0.97$ respectively; this is sufficiently close to 1 that this test fails to give evidence of the pairs orbiting different stars.
+However, it suggests that if the planets are orbiting different stars in a physical binary, then the two stars may be similar and resolvable with high quality imaging -- this has already been achieved for KOI-284 \citep{2012Lissauer}.